harihkh/react-button-controller/README.md

-**react-button-controller** is a lightweight, fully-featured ReactJS companion library for handing a particluar key(s) press globally throughout the app.
+**react-button-controller** is a lightweight, fully-featured ReactJS package for handling a particluar key(s) press globally throughout the app.
 Some typical use cases are,

  - Handling back button press in case of TV apps.
  - Handling back button press in case of Webview mobile apps.